-Also referred to as the grievance hearing, it’s where the employee that raised a grievance can expand on their concern and present evidence to support their cause.
+A grievance meeting is also referred to as the grievance hearing.
+Here, the employee that raised a grievance can expand on their concern and present evidence to support their cause.

-When an employee raises a formal grievance, you should schedule a formal grievance meeting within a reasonable timeframe.
+When an employee raises a formal grievance, you should schedule a formal grievance meeting.
+This should schedule this within a reasonable timeframe.